NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #109

 A Ruffian asks how FUWAMOCO cool down on hot summer days.
 They enjoy taxis at night, salty lychee drinks, shaved ice, and places with 24-7 air conditioning.

+## Episode #110

+Ruffians asked about Pero.
+FUWAMOCO explained that despite his nastiness, they still love him and won't stop treating him as he deserves.